Dan Serafini: Personal life

-Criminal charges
+Conviction for 2021 murder

 On June 5, 2021, Serafini's in-laws, Robert Gary Spohr and Wendy Louise Wood, were shot by an intruder.
 Spohr died at the scene; his wife of 45 years was badly injured but survived.
 One year later, while still recovering from her injuries, she died by suicide.

 On October 20, 2023, Serafini was charged with the murder of his father-in-law and attempted murder of his mother-in-law.
 He was also charged with burglary and child endangerment.
 Also charged in the murder plot was Samantha Scott; she is described both as a close friend of both Serafini and his wife, and also as their former nanny.

 A possible motive for the alleged crime may have been money.
 Serafini made upwards of $14 million in his baseball career, but after a contentious divorce, bad investments, and a failed business, he was apparently $300,000 in debt.

 In February 2025, Scott pled guilty to being an accessory after the fact.
 She was released until sentencing, still facing up to three years in prison.

 On July 14, 2025, Serafini was found guilty of first-degree murder, attempted murder, and first-degree burglary.
-Jurors found other evidence to be true, including discharge of a firearm to cause great bodily injury, lying in wait, and that the attack was woeful, willful and premeditated.
-He faces a minimum sentence of 25 years to life and a maximum sentence of life in prison without parole.
+Jurors found other evidence to be true, including discharge of a firearm to cause great bodily injury, lying in wait, and that the attack was willful, deliberate, and premeditated.
 Serafini filed a motion for a new trial on August 19, 2025.
+That motion was denied on February 20, 2026.
+On February 27, 2026, Serafini was sentenced to life in prison without parole.